robpegurri/ns3-rt/README.md

 ### 1. Installing ns3-rt

-A complete ns-3 installation is contained in this repository, as well as the `sionna` module for the integration with Sionna.
+A complete ns-3 installation is contained in this repository, as well as the `sionna` module for the integration with Sionna RT.

 Use the following commands to download and build ns3-rt: